TrynkaLab/tglow-core/README.md

 ```

 # Notes and migration to BioIO
 - This package currently wraps `aicsimageio`.
-As that project has been
-	superseded by newer tooling, consider migrating to `bioio` or equivalent in
+As that project has been superseded by newer tooling, consider migrating to `bioio` or equivalent in future releases.

-	future releases.
+# Known issues
+There is a known issue with BaSiCpy (https://github.com/peng-lab/BaSiCPy/issues/162).
+This requires using specific, older versions of `hyperactive` and `gradient-free-optimizers`, which can in turn require an older `pandas` version.
+The same goes for `aicsimageio`.
+The dependency chain can be inconvenient; I'll update this project and migrate to BioIO libraries as newer releases become available.

 # Acknowledgements
 - Martin Prete: initial XML parsing code adapted for this project

-# Known issues
-The is an issue with BaSiCpy (https://github.com/peng-lab/BaSiCPy/issues/162) which means some old versions of hyperactive and gradient-free-optimizers need to be used.
-This also means an old pandas version needs to be installed, and the whole dependency chain becomes a bit of a pain.
-I will update this as soon as a new version comes out and migrate AICS to BioIO, but in the mean time these version should work for the pipeline.

 # References
 - https://github.com/AllenCellModeling/aicsimageio